p4irin/c4t/README.md

 # By default assets are installed in ${HOME}/.c4t-assets
 # To use a different path, set the C4T_PATH_TO_ASSETS environment variable.
 # e.g.: export C4T_PATH_TO_ASSETS=<path>
-# Add this export to your .bashrc for every bash session.
+# Add this export to your .bashrc so the path is set for every bash session.
 (venv) $ c4t install
 ```